Evaluation of teaching and courses

 - Reports for students are available on uoZone.

-Purpose of course evaluations
+Purpose, benefits and impacts of course evaluations

 - To provide professors with information to improve and enhance their teaching skills.